-Our mission is to help international students and immigrants become college and career ready and to confidently assimilate into American culture, through English language acquisition and experiential learning.
+Our mission is to help international students and immigrants become college and career ready and to confidently adapt to American culture, through English language acquisition and experiential learning.

-Lynn Leonard received a Bachelor of Arts degree in English from Suffolk University in 1989 and a law degree from New England School of Law in 1992.
-She began her legal career as counsel for the Massachusetts Commission Against Discrimination before opening her own law firm in 1998.
+Lynn Leonard received a Bachelor of Arts degree in English from Suffolk University and a law degree from New England School of Law.
+She began her legal career as counsel for the Massachusetts Commission Against Discrimination before opening her own law firm.

 Lynn's primary focus led her to open High Expectations in 2015.
 In education, the term "High Expectations" typically refers to any effort to set the same high educational standards for all students in a class, school, or education system.
 The concept of High Expectations is premised on the philosophical and pedagogical belief that a failure to hold all students to high expectations effectively denies them access to a high quality education, since the education achievement of students tends to rise or fall in direct relation to the expectations placed on them.
 In other words, students who are expected to learn more or perform better generally do so, while those held to lower expectations usually achieve less.

 High Expectations challenges all students to achieve their true academic potential and advances equal access to education and employment for immigrants and international students through English language development.